 To start seeing the positives in minimalist, it’s time to change your perspective.
 To stop focusing on the loss.

 When you go through a purge, don’t ask yourself, “what do I want to give away?”

-Instead ask, “who do I want to be?”
+Instead ask, “what do I really need?”

 Minimalism is a way to discover yourself.
-Make yourself everything you want to be, not what you think you should be.
+Make yourself everything you truly want to be, not what you think you should be.
 Think of your home as a little flea market that you are shopping around in.
-When going through each item, don’t go through the list of reasons why your should give them away.
+When going through each item, don’t go through the list of reasons why your should give it away.
 Instead, think about who you are right now and where you want to be.
 Look around your home and keep the things that help you to be that person.

 I think when you focus so much on just getting rid of things, there’s a little feeling that comes up that makes you want to protect your belongings.
 You want to protect your resources.
 When you tell your self, “I’m getting rid of stuff today,” you have all these alarms going off giving reasons for why you need things that don’t matter.

 Telling yourself, “I’m discovering who I am” will silence those alarms and put down those defenses.
 You’re not telling yourself you’re getting rid of resources.
 You’re making it all about gaining things that will help you to be more yourself.